KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/answers_to_stackoverflow_top_rust_programming_questions_explained.md

 Section Overview: In this section, the speaker explains how to create variables in rust using strings.

-### Creating Variables with Strings
+### ⭐Creating Variables with Strings

 - The speaker suggests using strings when starting out with rust.
 - They explain that if issues arise with ownership, adding a reference can help indicate read-only access.
-- As users become more competent with rust, they can move on to accepting both strings and stirs by using generics.
+- As users become more competent with rust, they can move on to accepting both strings and strs by using generics.

-## Accepting Both Strings and Stirs in Functions
+## Accepting Both Strings and str in Functions

-Section Overview: In this section, the speaker explains how to accept both strings and stirs in functions using generics.
+Section Overview: In this section, the speaker explains how to accept both strings and str in functions using generics.

 ### Accepting Both Strings and Stirs